alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

-*Thanks to [Allan Peng](https://www.linkedin.com/in/apengwin), [Margaret Sy](http://margaretsy.com/), Ronald Kwan, and [Ziv Scully](http://www.djnziv.com/) for reviewing drafts of this post, as well as others who prefered to stay anonymous.*
+*Thanks to [Allan Peng](https://www.linkedin.com/in/apengwin), [Margaret Sy](http://margaretsy.com/), Ronald Kwan, and [Ziv Scully](http://www.djnziv.com/) for reviewing drafts of this post, as well as others who preferred to stay anonymous.*

 *If you're interested in more about this topic, I recommend [these notes on applying to Computer Science Ph.D. programs](https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf),